Skip to main content

 Price comparison

 Atlas is a paid product.
-There is no perpetual free tier; you get a short evaluation sample (10 sources · 5 lifetime AI chats), and after that you pay $20/mo or $204/yr for Atlas Pro.
-NotebookLM, by contrast, has one of the most generous free tiers in the AI research category: 100 notebooks, 50 sources per notebook (≈5,000 sources total), 500,000 words per source, 50 chat queries per day, and 3 audio overviews per day, all free with a Google account.
+There is no perpetual no-cost plan, you get a short evaluation sample (10 sources · 5 lifetime AI chats), and after that you pay $20/mo or $204/yr for Atlas Pro.
+NotebookLM, by contrast, has one of the most generous no-cost plans in the AI research category: 100 projects, 50 sources per notebook (≈5,000 sources total), 500,000 words per source, 50 chat queries per day, and 3 audio overviews per day, all free with a Google account (NotebookLM plans and pricing).
 If your decision is "the free option that doesn't ask for a credit card," NotebookLM wins on price alone.
 Pay when your research outgrows the evaluation sample, at any paid tier, Atlas is the only tool with Knowledge Map, Semantic Map, claim-source-justification, and compounding graph.
-You aren't paying for chat tokens; you're paying for capabilities that NotebookLM doesn't have at any tier.
+You aren't paying for chat tokens, you're paying for capabilities that NotebookLM doesn't have at any tier.

 AtlasNotebookLM